 Many leaders will receive this guide and ask why it is necessary.
 They will say, "I don't need a guide to know my Soldiers.
 I do that already."
 However, what I'm seeing across the installation is that our current standard for "knowing our Soldiers" is insufficient.
-We can be better and this is how.
+This is unacceptable.